JakeIsMeh/LaunchSonic4/README.md

 This executable replaces your `SonicLauncher.exe` with a stub to launch the extracted `jar` file for the Sonic the Hedgehog 4 - Episode 1 launcher.

-## Info
+## Background Info
 The Sonic 4 EP1 Launcher is a Java app wrapped into an `exe` with `Launch4j`.
 Unfortunately, it targets Java 6 and nothing else.
 Thus, we are unable to launch and configure the settings and controls.
-This stub aims to replace the `Launch4j` wrapper so as to restore Steam status intergration and allow usage of a modern version of java.
+This stub aims to replace the `Launch4j` wrapper so as to restore Steam status intergration and allow usage of a modern version of Java.

 ## Prerequisites
 - Sonic 4 Episode 1 (PC)